Laurae2/R_Installation/README.md

-sudo apt-get install opencl-headers clinfo sudo apt-get install nvidia-opencl-icd sudo apt-get install libnvidia-compute-410
+sudo apt-get install opencl-headers clinfo sudo apt-get install nvidia-opencl-icd sudo apt-get install libnvidia-compute-410 sudo apt-get install gcc-8-offload-nvptx
 ```

+It allows to:

+* Install NVIDIA drivers + CUDA + CuDNN
+* Install the gcc required by NVIDIA (so you do not need to hack `$CUDA_HOME/include/host_config.h`), you can use by calling `gcc-6` instead of `gcc`
+* OpenCL headers
+* gcc GPU offloading for NVIDIA GPUs (might crash with very strange error... it would be very rare you need it anyways)

 Add the following to ~/.bashrc using `sudo nano ~/.bashrc`: